sealed abstract class Resource[F[_], +A] extends Serializable

 open(file1).use(IO.pure).flatMap(readFile)

-which will instead result in an error, since the file gets closed after pure
+which will instead result in an error, since the file gets closed after pure, meaning that

 code opens and closes the resource twice: